 Do any special regimes apply to corporate insolvencies in specific sectors (eg, insurance, pension funds)?

 Special provisions for banks

-Pursuant to Article 14/3 of the Law on Banks 4389, for banks failing to fulfil their obligations when due, management and supervision will be transferred to the Saving Deposits Insurance Fund (SDIF) and permission to execute banking transactions will be removed.
-A special bankruptcy proceeding is applied to those banks to which the permission to execute banking transactions has been revoked and which have been transferred to the SDIF.
-The bankruptcy of such a bank may be requested only by the SDIF.
+Pursuant to Article 14/3 of the Law on Banks 4389, the management and supervision of banks which fail to fulfil their obligations when due will be transferred to the Saving Deposits Insurance Fund (SDIF) and their permission to execute banking transactions will be removed.
+A special bankruptcy proceeding is applied to those banks of which the permission to execute banking transactions has been revoked and the management and supervision have been transferred to the SDIF.
+The bankruptcy of such banks may be requested only by the SDIF.

 Are any reforms to the legal framework envisaged?

 On 15 March 2018 amendments to the Enforcement and Bankruptcy Law were introduced by Law 7101 and published in the Official Gazette.
 The most significant changes are the rearrangement of composition proceedings and the abolishment of bankruptcy postponement proceedings.